JU-Computer-Club/JU-ForkMe/README.md

-# JU-ForkMe
+# Welcome to JU-ForkMe
 ## **JU-ForkMe** project helps you to make your first step on *open source contribution.*
-Contribute to this project by *Pull Request* add see your profile card displayed here!
+Contribute to this project, make a *Pull Request* add see your profile card displayed here!

-# Welcome to JU-ForkMe
+#  Contributing Guideline

 Follow these steps to make your first pull request: